Thames Young Mariners

 What we can offer you at Thames Young Mariners

-A fantastic new addition to Thames Young Mariners – 'Buffalo Creek' Teepee Village gives groups the perfect opportunity to extend their learning experience in a unique residential setting!
+A fantastic new addition to Thames Young Mariners – 'Buffalo Creek' and 'Lake View' Teepee Villages give groups the perfect opportunity to extend their learning experience in a unique residential setting!

-'Buffalo Creek' is pitched around the campfire – the perfect place to end each day as a team; drinking hot chocolate and toasting marshmallows whilst reflecting upon the day's achievements.
+Both villages are pitched around their own campfires – the perfect place to end each day as a team; drinking hot chocolate and toasting marshmallows whilst reflecting upon the day's achievements.
 Satellite tents are also available for group leaders.

 Groups of young people, such as Duke of Edinburgh Award groups, schools or other youth organisations, are able to bring their own tents and camp at all of our centres.